RanaElGahawy/CalendarEffect/index.md

 ## Getting an initial sense of the calendar effects

 Before engaging in formal hypothesis testing, the detectives begin with an initial exploratory analysis aimed at visualizing potential calendar effects.
-This preliminary step allows for an intuitive understanding of return patterns and helps identify periods where anomalies may appear more pronounced.
+This step allows for an intuitive vizualization of return for the different calendar effect.
 For each calendar effect, average returns are computed and compared across relevant time windows.
-By examining these averages, the team seeks to detect systematic differences in returns that may be associated with specific calendar periods.
-While this approach does not provide statistical validation, it offers valuable insights and guides the subsequent empirical investigation.
+By examining these averages, the team aims to determine whether any of the proposed calendar effects already appear detectable at the mean level.

 ## Are the Calendar effects real ?